The Philippines has among the highest incidences of child trafficking and sexual abuse including internet pornography.

 There is an on-site school where the girls will be able to complete junior high school.
 They are also taught music, dance, arts & sports.

 To encourage sustainability, Rancho cultivates a variety of fruits and vegetables and even chickens, ducks and a goat.

 Our dream is to have completed campus which consists of 10 cottages, a school, gym, chapel, clinic and staff housing.

 Rancho ni Cristo began operations on December 2015.
-As of today, Rancho ni Cristo is taking care of 24 girls, ages 2-14.
+Currently, Rancho ni Cristo is taking care of 34 girls, ages 5-20.

 Due to the sensitive nature of this program, specific information about the children in the home will not be given on this website.
 Sponsorship opportunities exist for those who are willing to help provide the intensive care the children receive at Rancho Ni Cristo.
 Sponsorship is $25/month with 4 sponsors needed per child.
 Those interested in sponsoring one of these children should also be aware that any specific information concerning the child's true identity cannot be shared with the sponsors.
 Sponsors will receive an information sheet using an alias name for the child and a photo of the child that does not reveal their face.
 These measures are necessary by law in the Philippines to protect these children from further exploitation.